ARP1208/ARP1208/README.md

 <!-- <p align="left"> <a href="https://x.com/abhinavraj1208" target="blank"><img src="https://img.shields.io/twitter/follow/abhinavraj1208?logo=twitter&style=for-the-badge" alt="abhinavraj1208" /></a> </p> -->

 ## About Myself 👨‍🎓
 - Hi, I am Abhinav Raj.
 I am currently learning Full Stack Web Development by building projects and I am also looking forward to open source contributions.
 If you need any help regarding Development or any CS field then feel free to DM me.
-I will try my best to help you 😃👍.
+I will try my best to help you.
 My DMs are always open ✉️.

 - 🌱 I’m currently learning **RUST**.

-- 👯 I’m looking to collaborate on projects based on **HTML, TaliwinndCSS, JavaScript**.
+- 👯 I’m looking to collaborate on projects based on **Rust, HTML, TaliwinndCSS, JavaScript**.

 - 💬 Ask me about **Computer Science, Web Development**.